 SSO allows you to securely manage your administrators’ access to Arlo by integrating with your company’s central directory and authentication solution.
 You’ve probably used your Google or Facebook login to access other online apps.
-This is an example of SSO.
+These are examples of SSO.
+SAML is a common SSO format.

-When registrants log in, all of their user data can be automatically populated into your checkout fields, streamlining the registration process and preventing duplicates from being created in your CRM.
+Having a single login makes it easier for customers too.
+When they log in, all of their user data can be automatically populated into your checkout fields, streamlining the registration process and preventing duplicates from being created in your CRM.

 Note: If you don’t have any external SAML authentication systems for registrants, but still want to streamline the checkout process by allowing users to login, you should use the Arlo Customer Portal.